yoanlcq/utf8tool/README.md

 All files read by the tool are assumed to be UTF-8 encoded.
 Output files are always UTF-8 encoded.

+# Downloading binaries

+Take a look at the [Releases](https://github.com/yoanlcq/utf8tool/releases/) page.
+Currently, only Win64 binaries are provided.

 # In this repository

 The `results` directory contains some output files.
 This might actually be the only thing you need.